 School Counseling (M.A.)

-3 credits COUN 547 Counseling and the Group ProcessReviews theories, research, and techniques of group guidance counseling and psychotherapy involving both didactic and experiential learning modes.
+3 credits COUN 547 Counseling and the Group ProcessReviews theories, research, and techniques of group counseling and psychotherapy involving both didactic and experiential learning modes.
 Application of theory to practice in school, work, mental health, and other counseling settings with varied client populations is stressed.
 Laboratory sessions provide opportunities for group participation and co-leading under faculty supervision.
-Open only to students pursuing an M.A. in counseling.
 A grade of B or higher is required to advance.

 Prerequisites: COUN 540 and COUN 560 COUN 550 Multicultural CounselingExplores practical and theoretical issues of counseling individuals, couples, groups, and families from diverse cultural backgrounds.
 Emphasis is on development of attitudes, values, and skills which promote effective interpersonal relations and counseling across cultures.
 Consideration is given to the impact of historical, social, and political forces on the behavior of the individual.